engelsjk/node-broken-arrow-bot/README.md

 ### TWITTER

-I curently follow a very interesting mix of nuclear nonprofileration, policy and anthropology experts on Twitter.
+I currently follow a very interesting mix of nuclear nonprofileration, policy and anthropology experts on Twitter.
 Here's an incomplete list of people and organizations that I highly recommend checking out if you're interested in learning more!

 * [@wellerstein](https://twitter.com/wellerstein)
 * [@nuclearkatie](https://twitter.com/nuclearkatie)